ND-iTC/Documents/.github/ISSUE_TEMPLATE/cpp-change-request-enhancement.md

 ---
-name: cPP change request
+name: cPP change request - Enhancement
-about: Suggest an idea for this project
+about: Request to implement something that is not covered today, (e.g. support for new-crypto-algorithm X or protocol Y).
-title: "[cPP CHANGE] "
+title: "[cPP CHANGE - ENHANCEMENT] "
 labels: cPP, enhancement
 assignees: ''